Keto Tostadas

 This post may contain affiliate links.
 See my disclosure policy.

-Crispy fried tostada shells made with protein powder and almond flour, not cheese.
-Top with seasoned beef, lettuce, and cheese for only 2.4g net carbs each.
+I make these crispy keto tostada shells with protein powder and almond flour (not cheese), and they shatter when you bite through them.
+Top with seasoned beef, lettuce, and cheddar for only 2.4g net carbs per shell.

 When my family wants Mexican food, tacos are the usual request.
 But there are nights when I want something different, and that is where these crispy tostada shells come in.
 The shells are made with almond flour and protein powder instead of cheese or wheat, and they fry up with a satisfying crunch that holds up under a pile of toppings.

-I tested a lot of low-carb tostada shell recipes before landing on this combination.
-Cheese shells (like fat head dough) get crispy but have a distinctly cheesy flavor that competes with the toppings.
+I tested a lot of keto tostada shell recipes before landing on this combination.
+Cheese-based shells get crispy but have a distinctly cheesy flavor that competes with the toppings.
 Store-bought low-carb tortillas can work, but they never get truly rigid and crunchy the way a real tostada should.
 The protein powder is what makes the difference here.
 It dries out during frying and creates a shell that shatters when you bite through it, just like the corn-based ones you remember.

 The dough comes together in about two minutes.
 Whisk the dry ingredients, add hot water, and you have a pliable dough that presses flat in a tortilla press or rolls out between parchment paper.
 I make eight shells per batch, which feeds our whole family with extras for the next day.
 Each shell has only 2.4g net carbs, so you can load them up without worrying about your daily count.

 For the meat, I use a pound of ground beef with homemade taco seasoning because most store-bought packets contain sugar and cornstarch.
-You can swap in ground turkey, shredded chicken, or even seasoned pork if you want to mix things up.
-Top everything with shredded lettuce, diced tomatoes, cheddar cheese, sour cream, and homemade guacamole for the full tostada experience.
+You can swap in ground turkey, shredded chicken (I have a whole BBQ chicken tostada version worth trying), or even seasoned pork if you want to mix things up.
+Top everything with shredded lettuce, diced tomatoes, cheddar cheese, sour cream, and guacamole.
+If you want more Mexican-night options, try pairing these with a keto crunchwrap.

 How to make low-carb tostadas

-These low-carb tostadas come together in about 35 minutes from start to finish.
+These tostadas come together in about 35 minutes from start to finish.

 - Cook seasoned beef.
 Brown one pound of ground beef in a skillet over medium-high heat.
 Add taco seasoning and cook for another 2 minutes until fragrant.